Grand Floridian Resort and Spa – Deluxe Resort

 Boat service from the GF dock can take guests to the MK and the Polynesian.

-Bus service, just outside the main building, provides transportation to Disney’s Animal Kingdom, Disney’s Hollywood Studios, Disney Springs (The Landing and Marketplace), and the TTC.
+Bus service, just outside the main building, provides transportation to Disney’s Animal Kingdom, Disney’s Hollywood Studios, Disney Springs, and the Disney Water Parks.

 Can I walk from the GF to the MK?